Car Accident Injury Claim

 - Contact the Gardai

-You should Call the Gardai and report the car accident.
+You should Call the Gardai and report the road traffic accident.
 Do not move the vehicle until you have spoken to the Gardai.
-It is best that Gardai call to the scene of the car accident so everything can be documented and investigated correctly.
-If, having spoken to the Gardai, they say that they are not is a position to attend the scene, it is important that you formally report the car accident, and you could call to the Garda Station after to do so.
+It is best that Gardai call to the scene of the accident so everything can be documented and investigated correctly.
+If, having spoken to the Gardai, they say that they are not is a position to attend the scene of the accident, it is important that you formally report the road traffic accident, and you could call to the Garda Station after to do so.

-However, if you have been involved in a car accident, but you did not report it, do not worry as it does not stop you from bringing a Car Accident Claim.
+However, if you have been involved in a road traffic accident, but you did not report it, do not worry as it does not stop you from bringing a Car Accident Claim.

 - Exchange Driver Details